itfanr/ros2-wiki/Roadmap.md

 For more information on the design of ROS 2 please see [design.ros2.org](http://design.ros2.org).
 The core code for ROS 2 is on the [ros2 github organization](https://github.com/ros2).
-The mailing list for discussing ROS 2 is [ros-sig-ng-ros](https://groups.google.com/d/forum/ros-sig-ng-ros).
+The Discourse forum/mailing list for discussing ROS 2 is [ng-ros](https://discourse.ros.org/c/ng-ros).

 ## Planned upcoming features